Royal Court (Jersey): Criminal jurisdiction

 The Inferior Number of the Royal Court tries offences (termed 'contraventions') defined in statute law or (where the defendant agrees) offences against customary law.
 It also deals with bail applications.
-When sitting as the Inferior Number, the court is made up of the bailiff (or the deputy bailiff, or a commissioner) and two jurats.
-There is no jury, and the jurats are the judges of fact.
+When sitting as the Inferior Number, the court is made up of the Bailiff (or the Deputy Bailiff, or a Commissioner) and two Jurats.
+There is no jury, and the Jurats are the judges of fact.
 The Inferior Number may hand down a sentence of up to four years imprisonment.
 If it believes that a heavier sentence is appropriate, it must refer the case to the Superior Number for sentencing.

 The Inferior Number also hears appeals against decisions of the Magistrates' Court.
 There is generally no onward appeal.

 An assize sitting of the Royal Court is used when the defendant is charged with an offence (called 'crimes' for the more serious offences, and 'délits' for the less serious ones) against customary law.
-The case is tried by a judge (the bailiff or deputy or a commissioner) and a jury of 12 citizens.
+The case is tried by a judge (the Bailiff or Deputy Bailiff or a Commissioner) and a jury of 12 citizens.

 The Superior Number of the Royal Court only has a role in respect of sentencing, either on reference or appeal from the Inferior Number.
 Unlike the Inferior Number, it can impose any sentence allowed by law, including imprisonment for more than four years.
 The Superior Number is made up of the judge and five or more jurats.